Nick Stahl

-He later transitioned into his adult career with roles in the films The Thin Red Line, In the Bedroom, Bully, Sin City, the HBO series Carnivàle, and the film Terminator 3: Rise of the Machines, in the role of John Connor.
-He also starred in the films Mirrors 2, Afghan Luke, Away from Here and as Jason Riley on Fear the Walking Dead.
+Stahl later transitioned into adult roles in the films Disturbing Behavior, The Thin Red Line, In the Bedroom, Bully, Sin City, and Terminator 3: Rise of the Machines in the role of John Connor, as well as on the HBO series Carnivàle in the role of Ben Hawkins.
+He also starred as Jason Riley on the AMC television series Fear the Walking Dead.
+In April 2023, he starred as Lucas on the Hulu television series Tiny Beautiful Things.

 Early life

-Stahl was born in Harlingen, Texas, the son of Donna Lynn (née Reed), a brokerage assistant, and William Kent Stahl, a businessman.
-He was raised in Dallas along with his two sisters by his mother, who struggled to make ends meet.
+Stahl was born in Harlingen, Texas, the son of Donna Lynn (née Reed), a brokerage assistant, and William Kent Stahl, a businessman who abandoned his family before Nick was born.
+Stahl stated in a 2021 interview, "I don’t know my dad.
+I never met him."
+He was raised in Dallas along with his two sisters by his divorced mother, who struggled to make ends meet.